 - 1. STOP!
-Read the safety information. - 2.
-Open the front access panel to program temperature control. - Set each stage of control to the lowest setting (See Temperature Adjustment). - 4.
+Read the safety information. - Open the front access panel to program temperature control. - 3.
+Set each stage of control to the lowest setting (See Temperature Adjustment). - 4.
 Turn Off all electrical power to the appliance. - 5.
 This appliance is equipped with an ignition device which automatically lights the burners.
 DO NOT try to light the burners by hand.

-- 7. Wait five (5) minutes to clear out any gas.
+- 6. Turn the manual gas cock clockwise to the "OFF" position. - 7.
+Wait five (5) minutes to clear out any gas.
 If you smell gas, STOP!
 Follow "B" in the safety information.
-If you don't smell gas go on to the next step. - 9.
+If you don't smell gas go on to the next step. - 8.
+Turn the manual gas cock counterclockwise to the "ON" position. - 9.
 Turn on all electric power to the appliance. - 10.
 Program the temperature control to the desired settings. - 11.
 Close the control access panel. - 12.
 If the appliance will not operate, follow the instructions "To Turn Off Gas To Appliance" and call your service technician or gas supplier.